-Great food, glow sticks and fireworks are a great way to celebrate the independence of our country.
+Great food, glow sticks and fireworks are a fun way to celebrate the independence of our country.
 However, the bright colors and pretty packaging can be very attractive to young children.
-Often times, children confuse glow sticks and fireworks with candy and other food or drink.
+Often times, children confuse glow sticks and fireworks with candy and other foods or drinks.
 Please carefully supervise children during the use of these products.

 Glow sticks contain a chemical called dibutyl phthalate.
 This chemical causes an intense burning and stinging sensation when ingested but does not actually cause burns to the tissue.
 Dibutyl phthalate is irritating to the mouth, eyes and nose but these symptoms typically go away within a short period.

 Fireworks contain chemicals such as potassium nitrate, white phosphorus, barium chlorate, and arsenic.
 Ingesting large amounts of these chemicals can lead to electrolyte imbalances and organ failure.